davidstosik/davidstosik.github.io/README.md

 ## Setup

-This site is using Jekyll and is built using GitHub Actions.
+This site is built on Bridgetown using GitHub Actions.

 ## Working with this setup